 More information about each study hub here.

 The project´s methodology is based on a joint work across the work packages.
+A work package is a group of FIRE-ADAPT participants that share expertise and advance scientific and/or technical knowledge on a specific topic.

 Leaders: